 - MAO-B inhibitors such as selegiline overdose may induce hypotension (low blood pressure) and agitation, although definite effects of overdose have not been seen with selegiline.
 Headache, drowsiness, dizziness, chest pain, respiratory depression and convulsions are other possible symptoms.

 - Overdose with COMT inhibitors such as entacapone or tolcapone have not been reported but a large enough dosage could cause abdominal pain, diarrhea, nausea, vomiting, dizziness, respiratory depression and convulsions.

 - Amantadine can result in an overdose even in fairly small amounts.
 It can cause hypertension (high blood pressure), arrhythmias, respiratory distress, kidney problems, insomnia, agitation, confusion, disorientation, delirium, convulsions, coma or even death.

 Treatment of Parkinson’s Disease Drug Overdose

 Immediate medical care is very important for successful treatment of any drug overdose.

 The treatment will depend upon the medicine taken (refer to Drug Therapy in Parkinson’s Disease), amount ingested, time elapsed since then, and also to a certain extent upon the age of the patient.
-Some of the measures may include :
+Since, there is no specific antidote to the parkinson’s medications, some of the general measures taken upon their overdose may include :

 - Specific antidotes, if available.